zhuminjie/OpenSeesPyDoc/index.rst

 .. toctree::
    :maxdepth: 2
    :numbered:
-   :caption: Conversion from Tcl to Python
+   :caption: From Tcl to Python

    model
    element